Pritesh-Patel/BeatsChoice-Hackathon/README.md

 # BeatsChoice-Hackathon
 A music voting web app use Play!
 Framework, Scala and MongoDB.
+Made in 24 hours for the Facebook hackathon.